AhmedBafadal/Blockchain/README.md

 * Error Handling: needs improvement for different types errors.
 (Only accounted for nodes that may be offline during broadcasts)

 * Scalability: Blockchain stored in a list and as text file.
-Bigger blockchain gets requires more memory to load & process and the more the nodes need to download
+The bigger a blockchain gets the more memory required to load & process and the more the nodes need to download.

 * Bandwidth costs: Downloading the entire chain will have significant costs as chain grows, in the 'resolve' function it querys all other       nodes to obtain the complete chain from each node.
-This is not applicable in production and need to validate the chain without  obtaining entire chain.
+This is not applicable in production and need to validate the chain without obtaining the entire chain.

 * Peer Network: Broadcasting works but requires scheduled broadcasting or asyncronous broadcasting in a real blockchain.
 This is becuase in 'mine_block' method in 'blockchain.py' all peer nodes are contacted to be informed of the new block, but these peer nodes should also contact their peer nodes to let them know.
-But this was deliberately left out (in 'add_transaction' method in 'blockchain.py' there is a flag 'is_receiving=False') this is the same for incoming transactions.
+This was deliberately left out in 'add_transaction' method in 'blockchain.py' (there is a flag 'is_receiving=False') this is the same for incoming transactions.
 This is done because the danger is this leads to very long chain of informing other nodes which inform other nodes etc. It is not practical to wait for all responses as the original node mining the block.

 ## Next Steps
-Next steps to tackle limitations:
+Next steps to tackle limitations and improve the blockchain:

 * Scalability: Store in postgresql database instead of text